plasmadancom/CTRL-HAT/README.md

 Featuring the well-documented MCP23017 16 channel GPIO expander, CTRL HAT is easy to setup and control via I2C.
 Channels 0-4 (Group A) are utilised for the solid state relays, giving you an extra 12 GPIOs for each CTRL HAT you have installed on your Pi!

+By default, these additional GPIOs operate at 5V (unlike Raspberry Pi GPIOs which are 3.3V).
+CTRL HAT can also be configured to operate at 3.3V if you prefer, by changing the solder jumper from 5V to 3.3V.

 ## Not Just Raspberry Pi

 We Built CTRL HAT to work with any device which features an I2C bus, the 2-wire connection makes it easy to connect to your preferred device.
 We believe the Raspberry Pi HAT specification is the perfect footprint.
 Compact yet familiar, with 4x mounting holes, the option to stack with other Raspberry Pi HATs / pHATs and of course a wide range of compatible cases to choose from.